AY8818/AY8818/README.md

+![I am Python Programmer and a Self-Taught Web Developer.](https://github.com/AY8818/AY8818/blob/main/Anjula%20Yadav.png)
 ### Hi there 👋, my name is Anjula
-![I am Python Programmer and a Self-Taught Web Developer.](https://github.com/AY8818/AY8818/blob/main/Anjula%20Yadav.png)

 I love coding in python and I am also a self-taught Web Developer.
 I enjoy creating things that live on the web.
 I have worked 1000+ hours learning django, Javascript, Css3 and now I am eager to tackle web development/design challenges to achieve lasting impact on user experience.

 I am a Leetcoder as well.
 I like to challenge myself often and recently I won June leetcoding challenge badge.
 I have posted detailed solution to  some of the leetcode problems, you can always go and check that out.

-Skills: Python / Django / JavaScript / HTML5 / CSS3 / SQL
+## Skills
+1. Python
+2. Django
+3. HTML5
+4. JavaScript
+5. CSS3
+6. SQL

 - 🔭 I’m currently working on My own Website.
 - 🌱 I’m currently learning AWS